Capital Program

 • Recipient school agreement

-An agreement will be forwarded to the Approved Authority by QIS BGA through the GMS Client Portal immediately after the advice of Ministerial approval.
+For successful applicants, an Agreement will be provided via the GMS by QIS BGA immediately after the advice of Ministerial approval.

 • Funding claims

-All Capital Grants will be paid upon receipt of a series of Claim Forms via the GMS Client Portal at the following milestones:
+All Capital Grants will be paid upon receipt of a series of Claim Forms and any other accountability requirements listed in the Recipient School Agreement at the following milestones:

-• Payment of 50% of grant amount at 25% completion (in terms of value)
+• Payment of 50% of grant amount at 25% project completion (in terms of value)

-• Payment of 40% of grant amount at 50% completion (in terms of value)
+• Payment of 40% of grant amount at 50% project completion (in terms of value)

-• Payment of 10% of grant at practical completion.
+• Payment of 10% of grant amount at 100% project completion (practical completion)

 • Accountability

-Once the final claim is made, schools will complete documentation provided by the BGA via the GMS Client Portal, where external project supervisors and accountants confirm the project was completed in a manner that conforms to the approved project description, the approved plans and that grant monies were spent only on the approved project.
+Once the final claim is made, schools will complete documentation provided by QIS BGA, where the schools External Project Supervisor and an Accountant will confirm the project was completed in a manner that conforms to the Approved Project description, the approved plans and that grant monies were spent only on the Approved Project.

 • Recognition